-Harold S. Lee, Ph.D., focuses on accounting management, casino management, social media marketing, and consumer behavior in the hospitality industry.
+Harold S. Lee, PhD, Dr. Lee's focus is on accounting management, casino management, social media marketing, and consumer behavior in the hospitality industry.
 Particularly, I am interested in investigating how various hospitality operations are associated with consumer behaviors.
 I have considerable experience in quantitative and qualitative research, especially concerning potential customers' needs and wants when visiting hospitality businesses.
 My research goal is to develop a theory that will be used for quantitative and qualitative consumer data to find research outcomes.
 Consequently, my research outcomes should provide appropriate resources for students, scholars, and industry practitioners.